| |

 1976 (Back to top)

 The swift growth of Collins Associates and Charnley's own advancement, led Charnley to interview candidates for a research position.
 The victorious candidate who had been working at a law firm was Christine Røstvold.
-Thus began a decades-long friendship and career path for the two.
+She joined the firm to help with manager evaluation and to head up the firm's research on alternative investments which at the time was index funds, real estate and international equities.
+Thus began a decades-long friendship, career path and business partnership for the two.

 That decision proved to be opportune.